Discover which pots and pans are best for you, what hobs they suit and how to make them last longer.Shop all cookware at Argos

 Whether you’re a novice in the kitchen or an accomplished cook, it’s essential to have the right cookware at hand.
 But with so many pans out there, from woks to griddles, how do you know which is right for you?
 Think about the types of meals you like to cook and what pots and pans will best fit those dishes.

 Don't know your sauté pan from your skillet?
-Our pan guide can help.
+We're here to help you choose the right pan for the job.

 Saucepans are typically deeper and taller than other pans, and have one long handle.
 They can be used for everything from heating sauces and soups to cooking rice and vegetables.